 Mike is primarily involved in learning and teaching related to mental health and clinical psychology.
-He is the course leader for the MSc Psychology in Clinical Practice, leading on the Self, Services, and Society module, and with overall responsibility for the clinical research placements.
-He also teaches on the Theory and Applications to Mental Health and the Research and Professional Skills modules for two other MSc course in Psychology, and on the Child and Adolescent Trauma module in Year Three of the undergraduate curriculum.
-Mike also supervises undergraduate and postgraduate psychology research projects.
+He is the course leader for the MSc Psychology in Clinical Practice/MSc Theoretical Foundations in Clinical Psychology, leading on the Self, Services, and Society module, and with overall responsibility for the clinical research placements and projects.
+He is also the module leader and teaches on the Child and Adolescent Trauma module in Year Three of the undergraduate curriculum.
+Mike is on supervision teams for DPsychs and PhDs, and supervises undergraduate and postgraduate psychology research projects.

 Alongside his teaching and research activity, Mike maintains an active interest in developing external collaborations for NTU, particularly in healthcare settings.